e4nu/e4nuanalysiscode/README.md

   1. Applies a minimum momentum cut on hadrons
   2. Smears hadrons kinematics
   3. Fiducials are taken care for
-  4. Acceptance weights are included
+  4. Acceptance weights are computed
 - **CLAS6AnalysisI**: it deals with analysis features specific to CLAS6 data.
 - **MCCLAS6StandardAnalysis** and **CLAS6StandardAnalysis**: they inherit from the interfaces.
 The standard classes simply call the `MCCLAS6AnalysisI::GetValidEvent(id)` functions.
 For analysis that differ from the standard one, a new class should be added with a new implementation of `GetValidEvent(id)`.
 The analysis is configured with the `AnalysisID` keyword.
 For now, only the standard analysis is available (analysis id of 0).
 - **E4NuAnalysis**: it is responsible to call either the MC or data objects according to the Configuration.
 It also deals with the **signal/bkg** selection.